Are there really health benefits to drinking Red Wine? Some things you may not have considered…

 A variety of studies on the health benefits of wine have been carried out over the years with different findings, some noting benefits, and others risks.

-So why do we score low on Vitality if we consumer wine?
+So why do we score low on Vitality and other health tests if we consume wine?!
 Well, the downside, although in some studies it shows that Wine has benefits, others show that alcohol in general, is not.
-The biggest risk would be that it is carcinogenic, and there isn’t necessarily a recommended “safe” amount of alcohol consumption.
-(6)
+The biggest risk would be that it is carcinogenic (as are many foods that we consume), and that there is therefore not a recommended “safe” amount of alcohol consumption.
+(6).

-For the above reasons we only encourage drinking in moderation and believe that Wine is to be enjoyed but not abused.
+For the above reasons we only encourage drinking if it is in moderation and believe that Wine is to be enjoyed but not abused.

 The Overlooked Benefit